記事内にプロモーションを含むことがあります

 If you exit Blender without saving your settings, all your customizations will be lost.

-In fact, Blender's UI settings are stored in each saved Blender scene data.
+Blender’s UI settings are stored in each saved Blender scene data.

 If you change the UI and save the scene, when you open the scene, the UI will be replaced with the settings stored in the scene. (* There is another way to open data without loading the scene’s UI settings. )

-So what this "Save Startup File" is doing is saving over the data of the first scene that is opened when Blender is launched.
+So what this “Save Startup File” is doing is saving the data of the first scene that is opened when Blender is launched.

 If you save your preferred initial settings in this startup file, it will be easier to work with Blender in various ways.

-If the square object that always appears at startup is bothersome, delete the square object and "Save Startup File" and it will no longer appear the next time.
+If the square object that always appears at startup is bothersome, delete the square object and “save startup file” and it will no longer appear the next time.

 How to open Blender data without loading the UI